-Central to the Washington, DC Metro region, SageVest helps clients who have dedicated their careers to military or civil service.
-We work with a number of Federal employees and members of the military, advising on a multitude of employment and benefit decisions.
+Central to the Washington, DC Metro region, SageVest Wealth Management helps clients who have dedicated their careers to military or civil service.
+We work with a number of federal employees and members of the military, advising on a multitude of employment and benefit decisions.
 We also work with state civil service and World Bank employees who often share many similar planning considerations.

 Extensive Benefit Programs Supporting Your Financial Future

-Benefit programs from the Federal government are extensive, complex and sometimes unique, depending upon your branch, post, and years of service.
+Benefit programs from the Federal Government are extensive, complex, and sometimes unique, depending on your branch, post, and years of service.
 Our advisors can help you understand and gain the greatest value from the benefits and programs you have earned.
 We guide you toward wise financial decisions and incorporate your chosen options into your broader retirement strategy.

 Common Planning Areas